Kenesu-Zoro/ReactPractice/06React/README.md

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

-Note for me : this contains Into to React Router
+Note for me : this contains Into to React Router and we craete a single webpage with Header and Footer and Middle section which is dynamically changed using Outlet
 Date : 12/3/2025